From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 Week 2

-Most operators stop at “I should charge more because I deliver value.”
-That’s not enough.
-Value-based pricing requires proof + positioning.
+Most operators stop at “I should charge more because I deliver value,” but that alone isn’t enough; value-based pricing needs both proof and positioning.

-She analyzed her 18 best projects.
-Pattern: 14 of 18 were B2B tech companies.
-11 of 14 were SaaS or software businesses.
-Her best results came from a specific vertical.
+She analyzed her 18 best projects and saw a clear pattern: 14 of 18 were B2B tech companies, and 11 of those 14 were SaaS or software businesses, where her strongest results showed up.

-The insight: She wasn’t a generalist delivering okay results everywhere.
-She was a specialist delivering exceptional results in B2B tech.
-This is the pricing evolution that prevents revenue plateaus at this stage.
+The insight was that she wasn’t a generalist delivering okay results everywhere—she was a specialist delivering exceptional results in B2B tech, and that shift is the pricing evolution that prevents revenue plateaus at this stage.

 Why this works for premium pricing:

-• Specialization = premium positioning (you’re an expert, not a generalist)
+Specialization signals premium positioning (you’re an expert, not a generalist).

-• Vertical focus = pattern recognition (you’ve seen their problems before)
+Vertical focus strengthens pattern recognition (you’ve seen their problems before).

-• Documented results in their space = proof (14 case studies in B2B tech)
+Documented results in their space create proof (14 case studies in B2B tech).

 She rebuilt her positioning: